 Costume’s for Mickey’s Not-So-Scary Halloween

 People are so creative.
 It was the best people watching and had me wishing we had done a family costume.
-Maybe next year (I have a feeling this is our new birthday tradition).
 If you are wanting to wear a costume make see you read the official costume guidelines at Mickey’s Not-So-Scary Halloween Party for children and adults.
-My sister in law and her son were a big hit.
-People were even stopping them asking to take pictures with them.
-The highlight of the night for my nephew was definitely meeting the character he was dressed up as.
+Here are some of my favorite group costumes this year.

 When You Arrive at Mickey’s Not-So-Scary Halloween